taan41/Winter_Wolf_IEC_Intern_Test-Unity/README.md

 ## Self Notes/Lessons

 - Should've pushed the original project first to view changes more easily
-- An interface/abstract class for board classes could've been made, but I didn't due to time constraint
+- An interface/abstract class for board classes and a more polished system for reskinning could've been made, but weren't implemented due to time constraint

 ---